 - Consider partnering with a home care provider such as Aware Senior Care.
 A caregiver can plan and prepare nutritious, hydrating meals and remind a senior loved one to drink water throughout the day.

 For more creative solutions to help keep seniors hydrated, reach out to the care experts at Aware Senior Care, a division of Home Care Assistance.
-As one of the leading providers of senior home care in Cary and nearby areas, we offer a wide range of care services, from personal care and companionship to dementia care and palliative care.
+As one of the leading providers of senior home care in Raleigh, NC and nearby areas, we offer a wide range of care services, from personal care and companionship to dementia care and palliative care.
 Reach out to us online or give us a call at (919) 436-1871 to learn more about how to get started or to schedule a free in-home assessment.